akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.10.0 - 16 January 2018 =
+* Prevent syntax warning in PHP7.3
+* Add radio Style field type.
+* Layout block: Add button in block editor to add a SiteOrigin Layout Block.
+* Rerender row styles form on initializing a new dialog.
+* Change sidebar emulator 'id' key to avoid conflicts with widgets which already use 'id' as a key.
+* Validate post loop templates.
+* Layout block: Force raw widget processing for block editor previews.
+* Layout block: Ensure scripts load when Gutenberg plugin is active.
+* Support widgets registered using instances instead of class names.
+* Layout block: Add setting for whether to default to edit mode or preview mode.
+* Ensure style fields filter work as expected and hide styles sidebar when no fields are present.
+* Layout Block: Add 'page builder' as a keyword.

+= 2.9.7 - 14 December 2018 =
+* Add setting to use Classic Editor for new posts of types selected in Page Builder settings.
+* Prevent showing the 'Add New' dropdown for SO custom post types.
+* Display notice indicating how to disable Classic Editor for new Page Builder post types.

+= 2.9.6 - 10 December 2018 =
+* Default to Page Builder interface for post types set to use Page Builder in Settings.
+* Add check for WooCommerce 'product' type to prevent output of 'Add New' dropdown.

+= 2.9.5 - 6 December 2018 =
+* Layout block: Default to preview state if block has panels data.
+* Dropdown for 'Add New' with SiteOrigin Page Builder as an option.
+* Added a label to posts list to indicate which have a Page Builder layout.

+= 2.9.4 - 5 December 2018 =
+* Layout block: Set default state to edit mode.

+= 2.9.3 - 5 December 2018 =
+* Use front end i18n for block editor.
+* Ensure contextual menu works in dialogs.
+* Yoast compat: Check for panels style wrappers before doing widget content modifications.
+* Clone Layouts: Fix to allow for private posts and pages.
+* Block editor: Show preview initially when page is loaded.
+* Block editor: Show classic editor for existing pages containing Page Builder layout data.

 = 2.9.2 - 9 November 2018 =
 * Block editor: Call `enqueue_registered_widgets_scripts` which will reset global `$post`.